 We can enter a name for the bookmark or keep the suggested one.
-In this case let's keep Welcome to ABC.net.au
+In this case let's keep Welcome to ABC.net.au.

-We'd select Done to save the bookmark.
+Finally, click on the Done button to save the bookmark.

 The saved bookmark

-You've found out how to open a website using the address and use bookmarks to save your favourite websites for quick access later.
+You've found out how to open a website using the address bar and use bookmarks to save your favourite websites for quick access later.